What is Injectafer?

 Injectafer prescribing information mentions hypophosphatemia under “Adverse Reactions.”
 It also describes hypophosphatemic osteomalacia (HPP-related bone softening) occurring in patients receiving high doses of Injectafer.

 However, nowhere in the Injectafer prescribing information does it mention “severe” or “extreme” HPP cases found in the studies noted above.
-In the JCI study, Injectafer was administered at the FDA-approved dosage, and hypophosphatemia had already developed in more than 20% of patients after they received a half-dose of ferric carboxymaltose.
+In clinical trials, Injectafer was administered at the FDA-approved dosage, and hypophosphatemia had already developed in more than 20% of patients after they received a half-dose of ferric carboxymaltose.